Conda package manager#

 Conda is an open source package management and environment management system that runs on multiple operating systems (Windows, Linux, macOS).
 Its features include:

-• Conda quickly installs, runs and updates packages and their dependencies.
+• Quickly installing, running and updating packages and their dependencies.

-• Conda easily creates, saves, loads and switches between environments on your local computer.
+• Easily creating, saving, loading and switching between environments on your local computer.

-Conda is a tool that helps find and install packages, but also lets you manage different software environments where you can install different configurations of packages.
+While it was created for Python programs, it can package and distribute software for any language.
+It is a tool that helps you find and install packages, but also lets you manage different software environments where you can install different configurations of packages.
 For example, this enables you to install different versions of Python in two separate environments without creating incompatibities in either of those projects.

 Conda is widely used across scientific computing and data science based domains due it’s well populated package ecosystem and environment management capabilities.